 - National Institutes of Health (NIH): This agency offers its grants under its parent, the Department of Health and Human Services (HHS).
 Their focus is providing grants to small businesses in biomedical technology research and development.
 Besides SBIR and STTR grants, which require a complex application process, there are also institute specific grant programs.

 - USDA Rural Development Business Grants (RDBG): This competitive grant program provides technical help to small rural businesses and cooperatives.
 Small means fewer than 50 employees and up to $1 million in annual revenue.
 That agency strictly defines “rural,” too.
-This fact sheet provides a detailed summary of the program and its eligibility requirements.

 There are multiple other small business grant programs that require a deep dive into the Grants.gov or the Catalog of Federal Domestic Assistance (CDMA) databases or Challenge.gov website to find.
 The latter is a list of federal government agency-run creative, technical and scientific competitions that lead to monetary prizes.
 By helping those agencies solve problems, the contest drives innovation.